My Fussy Eater | Easy Kids Recipes

 1. Preheat the oven to 200c / 400f and line two baking trays with parchment paper.

-2. Unroll the pastry and cut it in half width ways so that you have two equal sized rectangles.
+2. Unroll the pastry and using a sharp knife or pizza cutter, cut it in half width ways so that you have two equal sized rectangles.

 3. Spoon the jam onto one half and spread it all over the pastry.
 Place the other rectangle of pastry on top and press down.